What is the success rate of Keytruda?

 - At evaluation, 43% of patients (115 / 270) were alive compared to 34% of patients (93 / 272) receiving chemotherapy.
 Patients receiving Keytruda lived for 10.3 months (median overall survival) compared to 7.4 months with chemotherapy.

-- An equal number of patients (81%) in either the Keytruda or chemotherapy groups had their cancer spread, grow, or get worse.
+- An equal number of patients (81%) in both the Keytruda and chemotherapy groups had their cancer spread, grow, or get worse.
 Half of patients on chemotherapy were alive at 3.3 months without their cancer spreading, growing, or getting worse, compared to 2.1 months with Keytruda.

 - A greater number of patients receiving Keytruda had their bladder cancer tumors shrink (21%) compared to chemotherapy (11%).